 The most important game of the year calls for the biggest, and newest, stage.
-Super Bowl LIII has been awarded to the brand new Mercedes-Benz Stadium in Atlanta, Georgia, marking the third time ever that the Super Bowl has taken place in the ATL.
+The 2019 Super Bowl has been awarded to the brand new Mercedes-Benz Stadium in Atlanta, Georgia, marking the third time ever that the Super Bowl has taken place in the ATL.
 While the final game of the NFL season always promises to be must-see, the first two Super Bowls in Atlanta were distinct markers in league history.
 So if history is prone to repeating itself, this year's big game, pitting the two best teams the NFL has to offer, should be both historic and action-packed!

 Let's take a look at the first two Super Bowls to take place in Atlanta!